betaflight/betaflight.com/docs/wiki/tuning/4-3-Tuning-Notes.md

 Hence the jitter reduction system markedly reduces gimbal jitter on all systems, but is most effective, and important, in higher link rate systems with only 800 steps.
 For that reason we suggest keeping it at the default value on all RC links, increasing it for freestyle and cinematic, and maybe dropping back to 5 but only on clean RC links for race purposes.

-The newer 11 and 12 bit RC link protocols with 2000 steps will provide better resolution, however gimbal noise will remain a problem, and hence the jitter reduction code is likely to remain needed for the forseeable future.
+The newer 11 and 12 bit RC link protocols with 2000 steps will provide better resolution, however gimbal noise will remain a problem, and hence the jitter reduction code is likely to remain needed for the foreseeable future.

 For more detail see [PR #10670](https://github.com/betaflight/betaflight/pull/10670)